farrelleoin93/Milestone-2/README.md

 3. The markers on the map were not clearing when another option or place was clicked.
    - This bug was fixed by using the code found [here](https://developers.google.com/maps/documentation/javascript/examples/marker-remove) for the clear markers function.

+4. Most of the images were not appearing in the live version of the website.
+   - This was fixed by simply adding "." to the start of the path to the image.

 ## <a name="deployment">Deployment</a>